Market Closes Out Quarter on a Soft Note

 Trader Ronald Madarasz works on the floor of the New York Stock Exchange, Thursday, March 30, 2017.
 (AP Photo/Richard Drew)

 The stock market is closing out a solid quarter on a soft note, the AP reports.
 The Dow Jones industrials ended lower Friday, dragged down by a drop in Exxon Mobil, but small-company stocks posted modest gains.
 The Nasdaq composite was higher most of the day but a late-day slide resulted in the index narrowly missing an all-time high close for the second day running.
 The Standard & Poor's 500 index slipped 5 points, or 0.2%, to 2,362.
 The Dow lost 65 points, or 0.3%, to 20,663.
 The Nasdaq composite slipped 2 points, less than 0.1%, to 5,911.
 The Russell 2000 index, which tracks smaller companies, rose 3 points, or 0.3%, to 1,385.
 Three stocks rose for every two that fell on the New York Stock Exchange.
-(Read more stock market stories.)
+(More stock market stories.)

 Get the news faster.